Introduction To Online Language Courses

 Your language skills come in handy for both translation and language teaching.
 These industries are growing rapidly and both are in high demand.

 Translation involves taking a document or audio recording and switching it from one language to another.
 This work can be done for small and large companies alike.
-One of the most interesting jobs you can land is translating official government meetings between world leaders.
+One of the most interesting digital nomad jobs you can land is translating official government meetings between world leaders.
 How cool is that!

 Translating can be challenging at times, but it can be done on a part-time basis from the comfort of your home.